chammaaomar/chammaaomar.github.io/_posts/2020-01-26-headFirstC.md

 Thus you can index using `funny_c[3]` or `3[funny_c]`, because subscription into an array is simply implemented with pointer arithmetic.
 Note that the expression `funny_c + 3` should be read as `funny_c + 3 * sizeof(*funny_c)`, so for a `char` pointer, it would be displaced by 3 bytes, whereas for an `int` pointer, it would be displaced by 12 bytes.

-Another thing to keep in mind with arrays is their classic decay into pointers when passed into functions, however they are not actually themselves pointers: A pointer can be assigned to point elsewhere in memory, however an array does not accept assignment.
+Another thing to keep in mind with arrays is their classic decay into pointers when passed into functions.
+They however are not actually themselves pointers: A pointer can be assigned to point elsewhere in memory, however an array does not accept assignment.
 Additionally, a pointer `p` itself exists as an object in memory, so if you take its address via `&p`, it will be an object living elsewhere in memory.
 For example

 ```c
 #include <stdio.h>